JeloH/Extr_rti/README.md

 # Extr_rti
-[it will upload in future] --> [Extract abstract, title from publication conferences]
+[the source code will upload in future] --> [Extract abstract, title from publication conferences]